headwinds/cross-country/README.md

 For this third-party library to work within NextJS, you need to make one change when you consume cross-country to import it's single css bundle.

+After upgrading to Vite, this library did not with NextJS due to the way it imports its CSS.
+I [explored different approaches](https://dev.to/headwinds/comment/2bel0) and landed on [rollup-plugin-css-only](https://www.npmjs.com/package/rollup-plugin-css-only) which has minimal configuration.

 Edit the _app.js file to:
 ```
 import "../styles/globals.css";